Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Experiments

 \subsection{Reasoning Functions}

-We implement four symbolic reasoning functions over the unified graph to support interpretable narrative inference.
-Each function targets a narrative element: actions, dialogue, characters, or panel sequences.
-These functions rely on graph traversal using predefined semantic relations.
+We implement four symbolic graph traversal functions aligned with the narrative elements evaluated in each task:

-\textbf{Action Retrieval by Macro-event.} Starting from a macro-event, we traverse through events, segments, and panels to locate panel visual nodes.
-Actions are then retrieved via \textit{has\_action} relations.
-This function enables event-level extraction of action semantics from visual annotations.
+\textbf{Action Retrieval by Macro-event.} Starting at a macro-event node, we traverse through its events and segments to reach panel nodes, and extract actions via \textit{has\_action} relations.
+This function enables reasoning over visual annotations within a semantic structure.